o7-machinehum/realm.one/resources/sprites/README.md

 # Cheat Sheet
-If you change the spritesheet master16.png there are three things you must must do!
+If you want to change the master16.png there are three things you must must do!
+  - Where indicated in the build.sh, add another line merging in your new spritesheet
   - Ensure the all new sprites have been placed BELOW the old master16.png, this is to ensure the sprite number do _not_ change
   - Change the number of sprites constant inside spritescontainer.rs!
   - Change master16.ron to reflect the new resolution!

 ## Padding pixels on an image